Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Conclusion

 \section{Conclusion}

 This paper unified the message passing algorithms termed BP, EP and VMP under the optimization framework of constrained Bethe free energy minimization.
 With the same objective function, the key difference of these algorithms simply lies in the way of formulating the constraints.
 With this identification, it becomes natural to apply proper constraint manipulation for systematically deriving message passing variants from the same framework.
-In other words, one can treat constraint manipulation as a design freedom, enabling trade-offs between tractability and fidelity of approximate inference.
+In other words, one can treat constraint manipulation as a design freedom, enabling trade-offs between tractability and fidelity of approximate inference.\looseness=-1

-In particular, we shown that a structured rather than an ad-hoc combination of BP, EP and VMP can be obtained under a set of partial factorization, marginalization consistency and moment matching constraints.
-Taking a classic SBL problem as an example, we subsequently derived an EP variant for SBL through constraint reformulation.
+In particular, we showed that a structured rather than an ad-hoc combination of BP, EP and VMP can be obtained under a set of partial factorization, marginalization consistency and moment matching constraints.
+Taking a classic SSR problem as an example, we subsequently derived an EP variant for SSR through constraint reformulation.
 It is able to outperform the standard EP algorithm with lower computational complexity.
 Last but not least, hybrid message passing was derived and applied for SBL when the statistical model of the system is unknown.
 It can deliver the performance that is close to the one attained with perfect knowledge of the statistical model.
 It can also outperform state-of-the-art solutions in the literature.

 In short, constrained Bethe free energy minimization serves as a theoretical framework to perform joint investigation on different message passing algorithms for an improved performance.
 We focused on constraint manipulation in this work, illustrating its impact on the performance and complexity of message passing.
 For future works under this framework, it would be interesting to examine other design freedoms, such as the non-convex objective function Bethe free energy.
-Its construction can be influenced by, but not limited to, factorization of the target function $f(\fat{x})$, design of auxiliary variables (e.g., $\fat{z}$ in the examined SBL application), and inclusion of a temperature parameter\footnote{The original definition of Bethe free energy in physics already contains a temperature, but it is commonly set to one for variational Bayesian inference.}.
-It is worth to note that all theses design freedoms are mutually orthogonal, implying the possibility of exploiting them in a combined manner.
+Its construction can be influenced by, but not limited to, factorization of the target function $f(\fat{x})$, design of auxiliary variables (e.g., $\fat{z}$ in the examined SSR application), and inclusion of a temperature parameter.
+It is worth to note that all theses design freedoms are mutually orthogonal, implying the possibility of exploiting them in a combined manner. \appendices